 - The product to be sold can be patented, if it meets the required criteria

 If you have a unique product which isn’t eligible for intellectual property protection but is suﬃciently unique enough to be worthy of protecting, then there are other ways to prevent its exploitation by someone else – documenting communication between potential partners and investors, using contracts like Non-Disclosure Agreements, and Non-Compete Agreements.

 Attempting to protect your idea for an online business you want to go into is quite a diﬃcult (potentially impossible) task, and getting appropriate legal advice might be the way to go.
 You can read our article on How to protect your Business Idea to get some more information about the options open to you.

 The next and most important thing to consider is the item(s), which you will be selling online.
-There’s an unfortunate misconception that the World Wide Web is a free for all, and you can sell whatever you want.
+There’s an unfortunate misconception that the internet is a free for all, and you can sell whatever you want.
 Nothing could be further from the truth.

-Selling online just like selling in person is governed by the laws of the country (ies) which the sale takes place in or where the customers are domiciled.
-You need to ensure that there are no restrictions on the sale of the product that you want to sell.
+Selling online just like selling in person is governed by the laws of the country (ies) which the sale takes place in or where the customers live.
+You therefore need to ensure that there are no restrictions on the sale of the product that you want to sell.

 The following are the restrictions that you need to bear in mind when deciding on your product:

 - Restrictions that are contained in the Negative List under Nigerian Law, including sale of arms and ammunitions, narcotics and psychotropic drugs etc.

 - Restrictions based on regulatory procedure and licensing i.e. you need a licence to sell the product for example manufacturing and sale of cosmetic products in Nigeria requires a licence.